This post may contain affiliate links from which i can earn a commission

 Aim for 7-8 hours of sleep per night as that will give your body time to rejuvenate.

-Progesterone and cortisol are released during your sleep cycle to help ease joint pain and when you don’t get enough it can add further strain on your muscles and joints.
+Progesterone and cortisol are released during your sleep cycle to help give you relief from menopause joint pain When you don’t get enough of these two hormones there can be further strain on your muscles and joints.

 I know I go on about stress a bit but nothing can take away the fact that joint discomfort is greatly impacted by stress.
 Cortisol levels are raised as a result of tension, and cortisol may promote additional inflammation in joints.
 Make an effort to keep your level of stress as low as possible.